This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 Our liver’s main function is to remove toxins from our body, but during the menopause the increase of hormones in the body, can overload the liver, which may lead on to unwanted menopause symptoms.
 Turmeric helps the liver work more efficiently, and also helps detoxify dangerous carcinogens.

-5. Improves Skin’s Health
+5. Improves the Skin’s Health

 6. Hot Flashes